-Cosmetic Dermatologist Dr Sam Bunting recommends bathing itchy, inflamed skin in a colloidal oat bath, but using real oats is not always practical when travelling and these little sachets from Skin Shop, £1.95, are perfect for just that.
+Cosmetic Dermatologist Dr Sam Bunting recommends bathing itchy, inflamed skin in a colloidal oat bath, but using real oats is not always practical when travelling and these little sachets of Aveeno soothing bath treatment, £11.99, are perfect for just that.
 Oats contain an active plant extract which soothes irritation and inflammation, making them an ideal remedy for itchy, red skin.
 Bathe before bed for a better night’s sleep.

 Because prickly heat, also known as sweat rash, is caused by blocked sweat ducts which allow sweat to leak into the skin and creates inflammation, keeping skin dry and cool is paramount if you want to prevent or treat the rash.
 This is where a powder is ideal, but though you’ll see shelves upon shelves of a powder called Snake Brand Prickly Heat Cooling Powder in Thailand and beyond, it’s not a smart solution for sensitive skin, as Twelve Beauty founder and cosmetologist Pedro Catala tells me.